 |Age||Infinity avg. annual premium||Safe Auto avg. annual premium|

-Cost aside, there are myriad pros and cons of both Infinity and Safe Auto, including the insurers' discount programs, add-ons, customer satisfaction ratings, and financial stability.
+Cost aside, Infinity and Safe Auto both have pros and cons, including the insurers' discount programs, add-ons, customer satisfaction ratings, and financial stability.
 Dive into the data before making your decision.

 |Anti-Lock Brake System|